zx80/json-schema-utils/README.md

 ```

 This script is extracted from [JSON Schema Stats](https://github.com/clairey-zx81/json-schema-stats)
-which has been update to depend on this module.
+which has been updated to depend on this module.

 ## JSON Prettyprinter

-You could also use `jq` for this purpose.

 ```sh
 jsu-pretty --indent 2 --sort-keys tests/*.schema.json
 ```

+You could also use `jq .` for this purpose.

 ## JSON Schema to JSON Model Conversion